mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What type of system is the output LC filter?
 - How do inductor/capacitor values impact stability?
 - Explain different control topologies.
-- What's the difference between voltage-mode and current-mode control?
+- What is the difference between voltage-mode and current-mode control?
 Why are they often both implemented simultaneously?
 - What is slope compensation and when is it needed? (what kinda person asks undergrads this?)
 - Explain subharmonic oscillation.
 - Explain what happens during a load transient event.